bailey27/cppcryptfs/INSTALL.md

 cd openssl
 ```

-Then run the batch file that comes with Visual Studio to set up the environment variables for compiling from the command line, e.g.
+Then run the batch file that comes with Visual Studio to set up the environment variables for compiling from the command line.

 ```
 "C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat" amd64